-Limiting salt is also important, because eating salt can cause your body to hold extra fluid.
-This can cause swelling in your feet and ankles and over work your heart.
+It is important to limit salt, which can make your body retain fluid.
+When your body holds onto too much extra fluid, your feet and ankles can swell and your heart may be overworked.
 You may need to monitor the amount of potassium you eat and how much fluid you drink.
 These requirements vary from person to person because everyone's kidney function in these stages are slightly different.
 Your doctor and dietitian can tell you the healthy amounts of nutrients and fluids you should be consuming each day.

-You should visit your nephrologists (kidney doctor) often to stay on top of your health.
-You can ask your nephrologists for recommendations on the amount of potassium, protein, and salt you should eat.
-Your doctor may recommend that you drink fewer fluids.
+You should visit your doctor often to stay on top of your health.
+You can ask your doctor and dietician for recommendations on the amount of potassium, protein and salt you should eat.
+The may also recommend that you drink fewer fluids.

-What YOU can do through the foods you eat to keep kidney disease from getting worse and delay starting dialysis or needing a kidney transplant:
+Food tips to help slow down the progression of kidney disease and delay starting dialysis or needing a transplant:

-- Choose lean proteins like: chicken, turkey, fish, beans or soy products – tofu, edamame, tempeh and soy milk
+- Choose lean proteins: chicken, fish, turkey, quinoa, beans, or soy products (tofu, edamame, tempeh, soy milk).

-- Eat a lot of fresh or frozen non-starchy vegetables (Remember, you may need to start choosing low-potassium vegetables—discuss this with your doctor or dietitian).
+- Eat a lot of fresh or frozen, non-starchy vegetables (you may need to start choosing low-potassium vegetables—discuss this with your doctor or dietitian).

-- Add herbs and spices instead of salt to your dishes for BIG flavor
+- Add herbs and spices, instead of salt, to your dishes for extra flavor.